mthirumalai2905/Sheet/BST/README.md

 Left Child Handling: For each node, if it has a left child, perform a right rotation to move the left child up, making it the right child of its parent.
 Repeat: Continue this process until the tree is transformed into a vine, where every node only has a right child.

--Phase 2: Balancing the Vine
+* Phase 2: Balancing the Vine
 The goal of this phase is to convert the vine into a balanced binary search tree.
 This is done by repeatedly performing left rotations to reduce the height of the tree.

 Calculate the Number of Nodes: Determine the total number of nodes in the vine.